-The Malays are an easy-going, relaxed and warm people, qualities that inform their cooking.
-Food preparation can be a communal affair among the Malays and it is not uncommon during major festivals or events to see neighbors in a kampong, or village, gathered around a big pot stirring up a beef rendang or a chicken curry.
+The Malays' qualities inform their cooking.
+Food preparation can be a communal affair among the Malays and it is not uncommon during major festivals or events to see neighbors in a kampong, or village gathered around a big pot stirring up beef rendang or chicken curry.

 Malay food is often eaten with the hands.
 No implements are needed.
 Diners simply scoop mouthfuls of rice mixed with curry, vegetables or meat onto their palms and then ladle this into their mouths with the back of their thumbs.
 It is an art to keep the rice from escaping through the fingers but, with some practice, it can be mastered.

-Just as in many other Southeast Asian cuisines, rice is the staple diet in a Malay meal.
+Rice is the staple in a Malay meal.
 And just as in many other Southeast Asian countries, it is usually eaten together with meat and vegetable dishes, curries and condiments like the Malay sambal sauce.
 During a typical Malay lunch or dinner, these dishes are placed in the center of the table to be shared by all the diners.

-Other herbs like galangal (lengkuas), turmeric (kunyit), kaffir lime leaves,laksa leaves (daun kesom), wild ginger flower buds or torch ginger (bunga kantan) and screwpine leaves (pandan leaves) add flavor and zest to poultry, meat and seafood.
+Other herbs like galangal (lengkuas), turmeric (kunyit), makrut lime leaves,laksa leaves (daun kesom), wild ginger flower buds or torch ginger (bunga kantan) and screwpine leaves (pandan leaves) add flavor and zest to poultry, meat, and seafood.

 Dried spices, too, form an important component of Malay cooking.
 Malacca, a city in Malaysia about 200 km south of capital Kuala Lumpur, was one of the great trading centers of the spice trade in the 15th century.
 This has benefited Malay cooking, with spices such as fennel, cumin, coriander, cardamom, cloves, star anise, mustard seeds, cinnamon sticks, fenugreek and nutmeg regularly used in various Malay soups and curries.